diego0020/braviz-app/sphinx_doc/source/graphical/build_roi.rst

     -   **Switch sphere**: Change to another, existent ROI.
 Notice this will keep the sphere in its current position, if you want to load the sphere already defined in the new ROI click on *Reload*.

+Working with multiple spheres
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you want to work with multiple spheres simultaneously, click on the arrow next to the sphere name; and at the end of the combobox click on *<Multiple spheres>*, a dialog will open where you will be able to select additional ROIs.
+Notice that only spheres designed in the same space as the current one are available.

+After closing the dialog you will see the combobox populated with your choices.
+If you select one of them it will become the active sphere.
+You will be able to move it, resize it, see values inside it, extrapolate it and export it.

+When multiple spheres are on the scene, the *show fibers* box will display only streamlines that cross all of the ROIs.

 Exporting rois
 ^^^^^^^^^^^^^^^^